CSAILVision/miniplaces/README.md

 ## 1. Overview of challenge dataset

 The link for downloading the image data is [here](http://miniplaces.csail.mit.edu/data/data.tar.gz).
+[Backup link at Google Drive](https://drive.google.com/file/d/16GYHdSWS3iMYwMPv5FpeDZN2rH7PR0F2/view?usp=sharing)

 There are three types of image data for this competition, all coming from the larger Places2 dataset: training data (TRAINING), validation data (VALIDATION), and test (TEST).
 There is no overlap in the three splits of data.
 All three splits contain images belonging to 100 scene categories.